Established 2005 Registered Charity No. 1110656

 Monday-Sunday: 7:30am-9:30pm

-A a short walk from Surbiton station.
-Speak in confidence to a trained volunteers about whatever is on your mind.
+Providing emotional support on the phone for anyone who is struggling to cope.
+Speak in confidence to trained volunteers about whatever is on your mind.
 The service is free.

 Counselling